bartongroup/slivka/sphinx-docs/specification.rst

 HTTP Server
 -----------

-Slivka server can be started from the directory containing settings file with:
+Slivka server can be started from the directory containing configuration file with:

 .. code-block::